wardahjavid/capstone-api-starter/README.md

 Potato Sensei
 Workbook 9a
-Class Excercises and apireview Workshop
-And aother such resources and videos.
+Class Excercises, lectures, Workshops and apireview Workshop And other such resources and videos.

 ## Demo